bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 - The flag `-D` lets Hugo include **drafted** files.
 All files created with `hugo new` include `draft: true` in the front matter.
 When a Markdown file is ready for [publishing](/doc/intro/workflow/publish), we need to remove this entry or change it to `draft: false`.

 - The flag `--navigateToChanged` tells the server to relay the page of the last changed file to the browser.
-As soon as we save a content file the corresponding page pops up in the browser.
+When we save a changed content file the corresponding page gets served in the browser.

 ## Your first content